HIDDEN WORLDS III

-Dreamed Book (and many other images) came about while on an assignment for New England Monthly Magazine.
-I was to photograph the area around Beaver Brook (the brook in Dreamed Brook) to accompany an essay by John Hanson Mitchell.
+DREAMED BROOK came about while on an assignment for New England Monthly Magazine.
+I was to photograph the area around Beaver Brook in Littleton, Massachusetts (the brook in Dreamed Brook) to accompany an essay by John Hanson Mitchell.
 John had written a now legendary book called Ceremonial Time about the area where he lived that included Beaver Brook.
 John gave me a copy and not too many pages in I came upon this passage:

 “Wilderness and wildlife, history, life itself, for that matter, is something that takes place somewhere else, it seems.
 You must travel to witness it, you must get in your car in summer and go off to look at things which some “expert”…tells you is important or beautiful, or historic.
 In spite of their admitted grandeur, I find such well-documented places somewhat boring.
 What I prefer..is that undiscovered country of the nearby, the secret world that lurks beyond the night windows and at the fringes of cultivated backyards.”

 This view of Beaver Brook was only visible directly from the breakdown lane of I-495, the outer "ring road" around Boston.
 It was, in fact, not spotted by me but by my photographic assistant, helper and friend Michael Conrad.
-Michael had come along on this shoot to help watch traffic while I was photographing Beaver Brook in another location.
 As we left to go home Michael said "did you see that?"
-I had been tired from shooting and was ignoring the roadside but took a quick and asked Michael to take the next exit and circle around.
+I had been tired from shooting and was ignoring the roadside but took a quick look and asked Michael to take the next exit and circle around.